Good Morning Brother

 He frowned.
 Ilsa wouldn't have given him the scroll like this if she didn't think he had the ability to open it.
 A test of some sort?
 He wasn't anyone terribly special, so this would have to be something pretty easy.
 What skill did every recently-minted mage possess that would…

 Oh.
-He almost eye-rolled when he realized what this was all about.
+He almost rolled his eyes when he realized what this was all about.
 He channeled some mana into the seal and it promptly snapped itself in half, allowing Zorian to finally unroll the scroll.
-It was written in very neat calligraphy and appeared to be some kind of proof of his identify as a first circle mage.
-He glanced back at Ilsa, who nodded approvingly, confirming to Zorian that he just passed a test of some sort.
+It was written in very neat calligraphy and appeared to be some kind of proof of his identity as a first circle mage.
+He glanced back at Ilsa, who nodded approvingly, confirming to Zorian that he had just passed a test of some sort.

 "You don't really have to pick up your badge until you finish school," she said.
 "The badge is pretty expensive and nobody is really going to bother you about it unless you plan to open a shop or otherwise sell your magical expertise.
 If they do bother you for whatever reason, just refer them to the academy and we'll clear things up."

 Zorian shrugged.
 While he did intend to break away from his family, he'd prefer to wait until graduation, and that was two years away.
 He motioned on for her to continue.